 At MESH we make a distinction between being ‘right’ and being ‘correct’.
 In this case, (and in all cases) both were ‘right’ but only the woman was correct.

 The woman felt startled and scared when her space was invaded.

 Back to Leeno’s point: the woman was judging him based on his IMPACT because it was far more obvious than his intent.
 And, she was immediately triggered which put her into freeze/fight/flight mode.

-The truth is that both were right, but the man excused his invasive and unwelcome behavior because he was ‘trying to help’ He dismissed her reaction as ‘wrong’ because he was judging himself by his intent but blind to his impact on the woman.
+The truth is that both were right, but the man excused his invasive and unwelcome behaviour because he was ‘trying to help.’
+He dismissed her reaction as ‘wrong’ because he was judging himself by his intent but blind to his impact on the woman.